-In a divorce, one spouse may request that the other pay money for support.
+Alimony/spousal support, is a legal obligation for one spouse to financially support the other after (and sometimes during) a divorce.
 If one spouse makes significantly more money than the other, or if one has given up career opportunities for the marriage, or fallen ill or experienced a disability, the economically disadvantaged spouse may need support to keep a reasonable standard of living.

 Transitional alimony is short term alimony that is given to allow a spouse to make the economic transition from married to single life.
 This may involve funds that will allow the economically disadvantaged spouse to pay for housing and expenses for a period of time.